Data synchronization from MaxCompute node

 Next step

-After the MaxCompute data synchronization is complete, you can go to the DataWorks Table Management page to view data details.
+After the synchronization is complete, go to the DataWorks Table Management page to view data details.
 For more information, see Manage tables.
-You can also go to Hologres and use HoloWeb to query MaxCompute data.
+You can also use HoloWeb in Hologres to query MaxCompute data.
 For more information, see Query data by using HoloWeb.